BOARD OF DIRECTORS

 In 2016, she founded Ossie Mae Consulting (OMC) to leverage her extensive experience in public service.
 Ossie Mae holds an A.S. from WCCC in Detroit and was awarded a scholarship to attend the University of Michigan's School of Nursing.
 She earned her Bachelor of Arts in Journalism with minors in Public Relations and Hospitality Administration from GSU and is currently pursuing her MBA in Systems Management at Baldwin Wallace University.

-Ossie Mae has two adult children and currently serves as the Founding President & CEO of Spread the Love Foundation, a nonprofit founded by 2-time Grammy Award winner Krayzie Bone of the internationally acclaimed rap supergroup Bone Thugs-N-Harmony, dedicated to uplifting the Cleveland community.
-Neal is also Executive Producer of The Kray List radio show hosted by Krayzie Bone on Cleveland's community station WOVU 95.9FM on Fridays at 5pm EST.
+Ossie Mae has two adult children and currently serves as the Founding President & CEO of Spread the Love Foundation, a nonprofit founded by 2x Grammy Award winner Krayzie Bone of the internationally acclaimed rap supergroup Bone Thugs-N-Harmony, dedicated to uplifting the Cleveland community.
+Neal is also Executive Producer of The Kray List radio show hosted by Krayzie Bone on iHeart Radio and Cleveland's community station WOVU 95.9FM on Thursdays from 6-8pm EST.

 Derrick “D. Lorand” Jackson